fbpx

 Because greeting on the cyberspace, in general, is the essence of being human.

-3 Thoughts to “TEDx XU: The Essence of Greeting on Cyberspace [Transcript]”
+3 thought on “TEDx XU: The Essence of Greeting on Cyberspace [Transcript]”

 1. Hey Vic!
 It was unfortunate that I missed the first TEDx here in Region 10.
 And missing your talk was a big deal as well.
 Until the next TEDx! 🙂